Step-by-Step Guide to Custom Metal Building Design

 2. Customization and Coating

-If you’ve opted for custom features, such as insulated metal panels (IMPs), skylights, or fire-resistant coatings, these are added during the prefabrication stage.
-Many manufacturers also apply protective coatings such as galvanized finishes to enhance durability and resistance to weather conditions.
+If you’ve opted for custom features, such as insulated metal panels (IMPs), skylights, or fire-resistant coatings.
+These added during the prefabrication stage.
+Many manufacturers also apply protective coatings at this time.
+Galvanized finishes help improve durability and increase resistance to weather conditions.

 3. Shipping and Site Preparation